Analysis | McConnell’s intriguing comment about the GOP and ‘the next election’

 McConnell has also distanced himself somewhat from the coronavirus response that has so dogged the White House.
 He said recently, for example, that he has declined to visit the White House because “my impression was that their approach to how to handle this is different from mine and what I suggested that we do in the Senate, which is to wear a mask and practice social distancing.”

 McConnell is an exceedingly strategic politician, almost always thinking multiple steps ahead and choosing his words carefully.
 Maybe his Sunday comments were just a wayward choice of phrasing.
-But either way, McConnell’s comments sound a lot like those of a man who would like to help pre-write the post-mortems of a GOP loss before the election is over.
+Either way, McConnell’s comments sound a lot like those of a man who would like to help pre-write the post-mortems of a GOP loss before the election is over.